 By: Sharon Aron Baron

-Mayor Harry Dressler is asking for residents to re-elect him for mayor on his recent campaign mailers, potentially misleading them into believing that he was elected into office.
+Mayor Harry Dressler asks residents to re-elect him for mayor on his recent campaign mailers, potentially misleading them into believing that he was elected into office.
 As you may remember, Dressler was appointed after Beth Talabisco was re-suspended by the Governor.